 Give yourself grace

-Be sure your treating yourself for being on a budget
+Be sure you’re treating yourself for being on a budget

-Be sure you work into your budget some play money.
+Be sure you work into your budget play money.
 This is especially important if you tend to be a spender.
-It will help you to not feel like you are restricted by your money.
+It will help you not to feel like your money restricts you.
 It will help you have less money stress.
 Having money you can spend will also help you to feel confident in your spending while saving skills.
 You feel good about saving, but you still feel free to spend a little.